 Time to replace your roof?
-Think about making decisions that will help out with energy, last longer, and be lighter on the planet.
+Make decisions that will help out with energy, last longer, and be lighter on the planet.
 First and foremost, your roof has to keep the water out of your house.
 When you’re reroofing, it’s a good time to add some extra insulation in your attic.
-If you’re installing roofing in Orlando or in another hot climate, you might consider a light color roof.
-Consider installing a more sustainable material than regular old fiberglass shingles, and take a look at solar panels, either integrated with the shingles or installed separately to generate some power for your house.
+If you’re installing roofing in Orlando or another hot climate, consider a light color roof.
+Think about installing a more sustainable material than regular old asphalt shingles, and take a look at generating some power for your home with solar panels, either integrated with the shingles or installed separately.

 In terms of staying dry, any quality roofing material will do the job as long as it is installed correctly, with all the right flashing and sealants.
 Don’t rely on caulk to keep water out – everything must be properly lapped over the layer below to stay dry.
 Sidewall flashing must go under the felt paper or house wrap, chimney flashing must be counter flashed into the masonry, and where roofs stop at side walls, install kick out flashing to keep everything dry.

 If, like most people, you have a vented attic, make sure you have enough ventilation at the eaves as well as at the ridge or gable ends.
-If you don’t have good eaves baffles to keep air from blowing through the attic insulation, have them installed, along with air sealing at the ceiling and adding loose fill fiberglass or cellulose on top of what is there.
-If you’re really ambitious, you could have a roofing contractor spray foam insulation on the roofline and close up all the vents, making your attic a semi-conditioned space.
+If you don’t have good eaves baffles to keep air from blowing through the attic insulation, install them, along with air sealing at the ceiling and adding loose fill fiberglass or cellulose on top of what is there.
+If you’re really ambitious, hire a roofing contractor to spray foam insulation on the roofline and close up all the vents, making your attic a semi-conditioned space.